Nursing Careers at Craig Hospital

 What makes the nursing department at Craig unique and rewarding to work in is the staff has to be highly talented in a wide variety of personal and professional skills.
 Nursing care at Craig is more than technical proficiencies in Spinal Cord Injury (SCI) and Brain Injury (BI); it demands exceptional compassion, personalized care and the ability to develop trustful relationships with patients and families after catastrophic injuries.
 Working at Craig also demands a continual commitment to improve upon ourselves, and the exceptional care we deliver.

 The success of our patients and their families depends on teamwork.
 The close partnerships between staff, patients and families assist recovery and help each patient achieve the goals he or she establishes in life.
 As a highly valued team member, you will actively participate in your patient's progression through recovery and the rehabilitation journey.
-Your experience, skills and passion to care for others are acknowledged and respected.
+At Craig, your experience, skills and passion to care for others are acknowledged and respected.

 *Magnet Designation: Recognizes our nursing staff are clinical experts and provide exceptional care to our patients.
 The Magnet Recognition Program was developed by the American Nurses Credentialing Center (ANCC) to recognize health care organizations that provide nursing excellence.
 The program also provides a vehicle for disseminating successful nursing practices and strategies.